 Because this post targets first-time dog owners, the following tips will help you brush your dog’s coat effectively:

-- Not every dog will be at ease when brushing the coat.
+- Make your dog feel at ease: Not every dog will be at ease when brushing the coat.
 Thus, practice is necessary.
 Touch the coat using a brush to make your dog feel at ease before the actual brushing begins.
 If need be, reward good behavior with treats.

 - You should brush the coat away from your seats, preferably a hard floor because it is easy to clean dog hair on such surfaces using a vacuum cleaner.

-- When it comes to removing mats, we recommend using a shedding blade because it is more effective than a brush.
+- Shedding blade: When it comes to removing mats, we recommend using a shedding blade because it is more effective than a brush.

-- To a dog owner who is allergic to dog hair, you should have someone do the brushing.
+- Allergic to dog hair: To a dog owner who is allergic to dog hair, you should have someone do the brushing.
 After grooming, use a vacuum fitted with a PEFA filter to clean the area.

 Finally, brushing a dog’s coat is an important grooming routine.
 We’d like to add that you consider the size of your dog and type of coat.
 You must make a plan for everything.
 Make sure your dog is comfortable.
 Set everything you might need in place before you start grooming your dog’s coat.
 You must also make sure that your dog is comfortable and calm throughout the process.
 Your dog remaining calm throughout the process makes it a successful dog care routine.
 If you are looking for the right brush to use or a shedding blade, you can always check leading online retail stores for the best dog grooming utilities.
 Most importantly, do not shy away from consulting a dog care professional or care center, especially if you feel there is a need to do so.